|

 Horse trailers permanently assigned to the team include four stock type trailers capable of "rough road" service.
 They each have the capacity to haul four large horses and up to 12 weanlings.
 Three of the trailers can be divided by ceiling-to-floor dividers into separate compartments for transporting horses that are not compatible with each other.
 Two trailers are equipped with loading / holding panels that can be used to safely load difficult horses or establish temporary holding corrals.
 One trailer has storage for specialized equipment, veterinary supplies, cattle marking crayons, etc.

-Specialized transport for neonatal and injured foals is provided by means of a crew cab pickup with a "foal cage" located behind the front seats.
+Specialized transport for neonatal and injured foals is provided by means of specially configured trailers as well as a crew cab pickup with a "foal cage" located behind the front seats.

 |